lalrpop/lalrpop/doc/src/lexer_tutorial/004_external_lib.md

 }
 ```

+This is required because the token is included in the error message that
+LALRPOP generates if it fails at parsing.

 ## Implement the lexer

 This part is very similar to the previous tutorials.
 In a file `lexer.rs` (or